-Get a free SIM card for your mobile phone: Pay As You Go offerings compared from 18 UK networks.
+Get a free SIM card for your mobile phone: Pay As You Go offerings compared from 19 UK networks.

-In the table below, we’ve reviewed free SIM card offers from 18 of the UK’s most popular Pay As You Go networks.
+In the table below, we’ve reviewed free SIM card offers from 19 of the UK’s most popular Pay As You Go networks.
 We’ve included mainstream providers as well as low-cost alternatives and specialist Pay As You Go mobile networks for calling another country.
 We’ve also compared the cost of each network to help you get the best value for money.

 - Keeping your mobile number.
 If you’re changing mobile networks, it’s super easy to keep your current phone number.
-Once you’ve ordered your new SIM card, contact your old network and ask them for a PAC Code.
-You can then pass this on to your new mobile network and your phone number will be moved over on the next working day.
+After ordering your new Pay As You Go SIM card, get a PAC Code from your old network, either online or by text message.
+You can then pass this PAC Code on to your new mobile network and your phone number will be moved over on the next working day.
 For more information, see our guide to transferring your mobile phone number.

-Free Pay As You Go SIM Card Offers
+Best Pay As You Go SIM Card Offers

 Other major Pay As You Go providers include: